RWTH-EBC/AgentLib-FlexQuant/README.md

 In general, a use case has the two following types of files:
 - Flex_config: this is a json file that defines the configurations for the agents represented by the grey boxes in the [framework](#the-framework).
 It also specifies the modifications to the Baseline MPC when used in a FlexQuant framework compared to the standard control case.
 Note that not all the configurations are explicitly detailed within this file; instead, it may reference other configuration files, such as an indicator config in a separate JSON file.
-- Models: Each use case has its own BES, (Baseline) MPC and predictor model, represented as black boxes in the [framework](#the-framework).
-For every model, there is a corresponding python file that defines its variables and functionality.
-Additionally, each model has a configuration JSON file, which can override the default variable values if specified.
+- Modules: Each use case has its own specific BES, (Baseline) MPC and predictor module, represented as black boxes in the [framework](#the-framework).
+They work in the same way as the agentlib module.
+For every module, there is a corresponding python file that defines its variables and functionality.
+Additionally, each module has a configuration JSON file, which can override the default variable values if specified.

 To see how the package works in detail, read more [here](flexibility_quantification/README.md)